Asian Facial Bone Recontouring

 Two-Jaw Surgery

 Two-jaw surgery, or double jaw surgery, is a corrective procedure that addresses both aesthetic and functional skeletal issues.
 Candidates for this operation may have a protruding jaw, an abnormally long face or chin, an abnormal bite, sleep apnea, facial pain or reduced jaw function.
-Two-jaw surgery can also help create a slimmer, v-shaped and more feminine facial bone structure.
+Two-jaw surgery can also help create a slimmer, v-shaped facial bone structure.
 Because the procedure reshapes the jawbones themselves, it can be applied to a wide range of issues pertaining to the two jaws and how they interact with one another.

 Request More Information About Asian Facial Bone contouring